cbailes/awesome-ai-cancer/README.md

 ## Code
 * [Cancer](https://paperswithcode.com/task/cancer) @ Papers With Code
+* [Google Colab](https://colab.research.google.com) - A powerful, free Jupyter notebook environment for researchers that runs on Tesla K80 with support for Keras, Tensorflow, PyTorch, and other neural network frameworks

 ### Challenges
 * [CAMELYON17](https://camelyon17.grand-challenge.org) - Automated detection and classification of breast cancer metastases in whole-slide images of histological lymph node sections (2017)